Epoxy resin – how to make unique DIY jewellery?

 Silicone molds make it easier!

 Molds can be filled with clear epoxy, as well as mixed with dyes or pigments.
 The above mentioned elements can be embedded in the forms, i.e. plants, shells or other decorations.
 If the form is filled to the top, after complete hardening (7 days) it is necessary to file off excess resin.
 This can be done with files, sandpaper or grinder, and then polished with polishing tools.
 See our recording of how to perform basic epoxy resin treatment step by step here.
 Following the phrase that “practice makes perfect”, the more we work with epoxy resin, the better results we have in amount of resin needed and finishing.
 The diameter of the hole of the finished product is 17 mm.
-Silicone ring molds can be found here.
+Here are some examples of epoxy resin rings:

 Another suggestion is a silicone mold for cube beads.
 We offer a set consisting of six forms in the same shape and size.
 You can find the product here.
 Molds can be filled with the same resin or, for example, each in a different color, depending on the needs.
 Obviously, we can also embed various decorative elements in them.
 For these bases, it is also worth adding more resin, creating a certain convex meniscus, to avoid concave meniscus after hardening.
 Through DIY beads we can pull e.g. a silver chain to form a necklace or mount them on a necklace base with a pin or a DIY cord bracelet.